PivotBuddy

 The Compression Strategy

 Run a tight process: schedule all first meetings in 2-3 weeks.
 This creates momentum.
 When multiple investors move at once, each feels the competition.
+A compressed process also preserves your time and energy--a drawn-out fundraise is one of the biggest drains on CEO attention.

 Key Takeaways